 Therefore, the Tax Court ruled that the oil and gas ventures were still considered partnerships for SE tax purposes and that the taxpayer owed SE tax on his net income from his working interests.
 On appeal, the 10th Circuit agreed, affirming that those working interests should be treated as partnership interests and that the profits from the investments were subject to SE tax.

 Business arrangements, including employment and compensation arrangements, can have surprising (and sometimes costly) tax consequences.
 For that reason, seeking advice from Kirsch CPA Group, LLC before entering into arrangements is a smart idea.
 That way, there won’t be unpleasant surprises, and better tax results can often be achieved with some advance planning.
-Contact Chad Williams at (513) 858-6040 for more information.
+Contact us at (513) 858-6040 for more information.